notpatern/raw-to-srt/README.md

 # Raw to SRT
-This project allows it's user to take in raw video feed and stream it to SRT over any network they might want to stream to.
+This project allows its user to take in raw video feed and stream it to SRT over any network they might want to stream to.
 Linux only.
 Uses the Elecard Gstreamer SDK.